"Celebrating 5 Years of MRSA Staph Support and Alternative Treatment Options"

 The MRSA Super Bug

 One of the most common superbug infections right now is the MRSA super bug, which stands for Methicillin Resistant Staphylococcus aureus.
 MRSA is caused by the bacteria Staphylococcus aureus or "Staph," that has acquired an immunity or resistance to the penicillin type of antibiotics and other currently used antibiotics.
 You can get MRSA super bug infections in the community (like at your grocery store, gym or daycare center), or at health care facilities like hospitals.
-You can learn more about MRSA by clicking here: What is MRSA.
+Also called a Staph super bug, you can learn more about MRSA by clicking here: What is MRSA.

 Staph superbug infections are also common, however Staph is not as resistant to antibiotics as MRSA.
 A 2007 APIC study (Association for Professionals in Infection and Epidemiology) showed that Staph Superbug infections affect an estimated 1.2 million healthcare patients each year (MRSA infections are part of this number).
 And, as mentioned above, these infections can also be caught in the community.